 All training must be documented and made available for inspection.
-Proof of D2L biosafety training (e.g. grades or BSO-signed biohazard worker registration form) and Biosafety Training Logs (one per authorized biosafety worker) must be maintained in a laboratory biosafety records binder and made available for inspection at all times.
+Proof of D2L biosafety training (e.g. grades) and Biosafety Training Logs (one per authorized biosafety worker) must be maintained in a laboratory biosafety records binder and made available for inspection at all times.